aurollan/Embedded_C_STM32F3/readme_toolchain.md

 # TOOL CHAIN

-Working in embedded development require a specific tool chain:
+Working in embedded development require a specific tool chain.
+There is a lot of tools we can use and we zill work with the following:

-- gcc-arm-embedded (Compiling)
+- gcc-arm (Compiler for ARM arch)
 - openocd (loading and debugging)
-- minicom (USART )
+- minicom (UART)
-- itmdump
+- itmdump (ITM)

 # gcc-arm-embedded

-Tool chain used to build our executable and debug.
+ The toolchain used to build our executable and debug.
-### arm-none-eabi-gcc
+### Why arm-none-eabi-gcc ?
 - arm: target architecture
 - none: no vendor
 - No OS is specified (bare metal programming)